The 8 Best Megaphones

 video play icon

 This wiki has been updated 43 times since it was first published in June of 2015.
 Whether you're directing traffic, organizing a demonstration on the street, or training a football team on the field, one of these powerful megaphones will definitely come in handy when you need to be heard.
 We've included a variety of models suitable for indoor gatherings and larger outdoor activities, along with some formidable monsters capable of projecting your voice thousands of yards away.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Pyle PA